K7MDL2/IC-705-BLE-Serial-Example/README.md

 Latest Update: 26 Dec 2024

 Added code for the i2c INA226 voltage and current sensor that is wired in series with the front panel power switch.
 Measured the current with my DVM and calibrated the current output.
-Voltage is very close by default.
-Displays in debug every 1 second.
-This will be displayed on the OLED display.
+Displays in serial debug every 1 second and on the OLED display.

 Added code for SSD1306 type 0.91" 128x32 OLED display.
-It has 4 screens, each with a single row of large text.
+It has 3 screens, each with 2 status icons (Tx status and Xvtr band active) on the left side updated 4 times a second and a rotating single row of large info changing every 1 second.
+If one of the 3 Xvtr bands is active then the X icon turns white backgrond with black X.  If PTT active the white R icon turns to white background with black T.
-      1. Xvtr Box bands = "HF/6M", "2M", "70cm", "1.25cm", "33cm", "23cm"
+      Info screen 1.
+Xvtr Box band labels = "HF/6M", "2M", "70cm", "1.25cm", "33cm", "23cm"
-      2. "Rx" or "Tx" on hte left side, "XVTR" on the right side if one of the 3 Xvtr bands is actve (222, 902/3 or 1296)
-      3. voltage in VDC
+      Info screen 2. voltage in VDC
-      4. current in Amps DC
+      Info screen 3. current in Amps DC

 25 Dec 2024